Spelkington/triangle/Laws/Constitution.md

 The Legislature of our Chapter shall commit to electing Brothers into vacant positions of the Judicial Board in a timely manner.

-Each Brother of the Judicial Board shall commit to maintaining a thorough knowledge of the precepts and chosen ideals of the Fraternity, and shall work diligently to align all decisions he makes as a Brother of the Judicial Board with those precepts and chosen ideals.
+Each Brother of the Judicial Board shall commit to maintaining a thorough knowledge of the precepts and chosen ideals of the Fraternity, and shall work diligently to align all decisions they make as a Brother of the Judicial Board with those precepts and chosen ideals.

-Each Brother of the Judicial Board shall commit to keeping all decisions he makes as a Brother of the Judicial Board free of personal biases and conflicts.
+Each Brother of the Judicial Board shall commit to keeping all decisions they make as a Brother of the Judicial Board free of personal biases and conflicts.

 No Brother shall be allowed to serve on both the Executive and Judicial Boards simulateously.
 Additionally, Brothers of the Executive Board shall not be eligible for election to vacancies in the Judicial Board.

 #### Conflicts of Interest

-In the case that a Brother of the Judicial Board feels he has a conflict of interest in a matter, he shall abstain from being a participant in the Judicial Board's decision on that matter.
+In the case that a Brother of the Judicial Board feels they have a conflict of interest in a matter, they shall abstain from being a participant in the Judicial Board's decision on that matter.

 In the case that a Brother of the Judicial Board may have a conflict of interest but chooses not to abstain, that conflicted Brother may be forced to abstain by a **strong majority** of the remaining Judicial Board.